syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 {:#methods:adjustsize}

-Refresh the size of File Explorer control.
+Refresh the size of FileExplorer control.

 Example
 {:.example}